We headed to Terminal 3 near midnight to board our red-eye flight to Nagoya.

 The journey to our hotel in Sakae took roughly 45 minutes.
 We alighted at the bus stop and were delighted to discover that our hotel, Dormy Inn Premium Nagoya Sakae Hotel, was just 5 minutes from the bus stop!

-We liked staying at Dormy Inns all over Japan (read our Dormy Inn experience in Osaka here and Tokyo here) and have always had to walk a long distance from the bus stop to the hotel.
+We liked staying at Dormy Inns all over Japan (read our experience in Osaka and Tokyo) and have always had to walk a long distance from the bus stop to the hotel.
 What a welcomed change!

 As it was still early, our rooms were not ready yet.
-Hence, we left our luggage at the hotel and explored the neighbourhood in search of good food for lunch.
+Hence, we left our luggage at the hotel and explored the neighbourhood in search of lunch.

 As we strolled casually down the street, we spotted an Ichiran that had no queue at all!
 Woohoo!